Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Weighted Program Semantics

 \begin{definition}[Scott-Continuity] A semiring $\langle U, +, \cdot, \0, \1 \rangle$ with order $\le$ is \textit{Scott-continuous} if for any directed set $D \subseteq U$ (where all pairs of elements in $D$ have a supremum):

-The semiring is \textit{lower Scott-continuous} if the same operations preserve infima of all lower-directed subsets). \end{definition} For Scott Continuous semirings, we can define an infinite sum operation over an index set $I$ as the supremum of sums over all finite subsets of $I$.
+The semiring is \textit{lower Scott-continuous} if the same operations preserve infima. \end{definition} For Scott-continuous semirings, we can define an infinite sum operation over an index set $I$ as the supremum of sums over all finite subsets of $I$.